cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Sinh(SparseColVec x)
           SparseRowVec Sinh(SparseRowVec x)
    Param:
-      | x:  A number representing the value for which the hyperbolic sine is to be computed.
+      | x:  A scalar number one-dimensional or two-dimensional array representing the value for which the hyperbolic sine is to be computed.
    Returns:
        A double representing the hyperbolic sine of x.
        Returns PositiveInfinity if x is PositiveInfinity.